fredrikburmester/TNM096/README.md

 | manhattan + depth        | 31         | 55ms        |
 | missplaces + manhattan   | 45         | 2ms         |
 | all three                | 31         | 38ms        |

+The shortest solve time with the least amount of moves was obtained by using all three heuristics.